 away: zzz

-So this will be the resulting config.yml
+So this will be the resulting config.yml before executing tasks:

 variables: variables.yml